lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20input%20%5BIFP%5D%5BWHEAT%5D.png?raw=true" width="60%"/><img></p>

-Note the abscence of input flow in 2040: as explained previously, this illustrates the time delay that exists between the cultivation of wheat and its proccesing into bioethanol, *e.g.* wheat cultivated in 2039 is used for the production of bioethanol planned in 2040.
+Note the absence of input flow in 2040: as explained previously, this illustrates the time delay that exists between the cultivation of wheat and its processing into bioethanol, *e.g.* wheat cultivated in 2039 is used for the production of bioethanol planned in 2040.

 The land use change from `initial_landuse='improved grassland'` to `final_landuse='wheat'` has effects in terms of CO2 emissions.
-These emissions clearly don't exhibit the same profile depending on how we choose to consider them over the project horizon.
+These emissions clearly do not exhibit the same profile depending on how we choose to consider them over the project horizon.
 First, regarding soil CO2 emissions:

     >>> cba.carbon_and_co2_flows_traj_annualizer.so_emitting
     True